 It is a common misconception that tax written-down value is relevant.
 Where the seller has claimed, the maximum amount allowances available to the buyer are equal to seller’s original cost, not the written-down value.

-General practice, endorsed by HMRC Valuation Office Agency and the Courts, is that the values of all elements of a property (eg land, structure and fixtures) rise or fall in the same proportion to
+General practice, endorsed by HMRC Valuation Office Agency and the Courts, is that the values of all elements of a property (eg land, structure and fixtures) rise or fall in the same proportion to each other.
+So, if a property is sold for 20% more than original cost, it is deemed that the fixtures are also sold for 20% more than original cost.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.